 A professor at the Department of Political Science of CSSP, Encarnacion-Tadem served as the department chair from 2000 to 2003.
 Encarnacion-Tadem was the director of the Third World Studies Center (2004-2010).
 She concurrently served as president of the Philippine Political Science Association and vice president of the Philippine Social Sciences Council from 2011 to 2013.

 Prior to her stint as CIDS executive director, Encarnacion-Tadem was the deputy director of the CIDS Research Monitoring and Evaluation (October 1997-March 2000) and director of the CIDS Social Development Agenda Program (January 1999-March 2000).
 A respected political scientist, Encarnacion-Tadem received the Phi Kappa Phi 85th Anniversary Award for Excellence in 2019.
-In 2018, she received the NRCP Achievement Award (Social Sciences Division), and conferred as UP Scientist II.
+In 2018, she received the NRCP Achievement Award (Social Sciences Division).
+From 2017 to 2019, she was conferred UP Scientist II.
+Encarnacion-Tadem was conferred UP Scientist III twice, from 2020 to 2022, and from 2023 to 2025.
 She was honored with the Gawad Chanselor Natatanging Guro in 2009.
-She was also a recipient of the UP International Publication Award and the UPD Centennial Professorial Chair in 2008.
+She was also a recipient of 35 UP International Publication Awards since 1998 and 18 UPD Centennial Professorial Chair since 2007.